 You can download the Key Native Ecosystem Plan for Pakuratahi Forest and find further information about the KNE programme on our website.

-Around 150 people marched across the Rimutaka summit in late September in a recreation of a rite of passage for soldiers heading to the WW1 battlefields of France and Belgium.
+Around 150 people marched across the Remutaka summit in late September in a recreation of a rite of passage for soldiers heading to the WW1 battlefields of France and Belgium.

 Resounding to the stamp of hobnail boots, the march commemorated the centenary of the journeys of the 60,000 soldiers who on completing their training in Featherston Military Training Camp crossed the summit en route for Trentham Army Camp and the Great War between 1915 and 1918.

-A highlight of the 21 km march over the 555 metre Rimutaka Summit was a ceremony at the evocative 1915-1918 Rimutaka Crossing commemorative monument, which was unveiled and blessed on the occasion.
+A highlight of the 21 km march over the 555 metre Remutaka Summit was a ceremony at the evocative 1915-1918 Remutaka Crossing commemorative monument, which was unveiled and blessed on the occasion.

 Supported by the South Wairarapa District Council the event was a great success, enabling those who took part to recount stories from their forbears.
 The stone and iron monument can be found just above the summit car park near on GWRC land near the new summit tracks.
 It’s definitely worth stopping to view it next time you’re in the area and an opportunity to stretch you r legs on the tracks while you’re at it.

-Rimutaka Summit now offers visitors a double whammy as people are also beginning to discover the under-rated but spectacular Ara Tirohanga (formerly Rimutaka Trig Track) just down the road.
+Remutaka Summit now offers visitors a double whammy as people are also beginning to discover the under-rated but spectacular Ara Tirohanga (formerly Remutaka Trig Track) just down the road.

 The summit has been a traditional stop for drivers crossing the range, and more so now following its recent upgrade.
 Visitors can now enjoy the short loop track and lookout and, over time watch the newly planted bush grow into a lovely area befitting a major watershed.